michaelzhang4/snake/README.md

 # Rust Snake

-A small game I created as a practical exercise for learning Rust as I am interested in the language.
+A game I created as a practical exercise for learning Rust as I am interested in learning the language.

 ## Installation